§ 1 Scope of application

 (6) The price to be paid for the visit of the event results from the current price list of the organizer.
 Prices, dates and availability of services are expressly subject to change.
 All prices quoted by the organizer include all duties and taxes.
-Shipping costs and all other expenses, cash on delivery charges, etc., shall always be borne by the visitor, subject to deviating provisions.
+Shipping costs and all other expenses, cash on delivery charges, etc. are always the responsibility of the visitor, unless otherwise specified.
 Payment is possible with different payment methods.
 The total price of the order including all fees is due after conclusion of the contract.
 Until full payment, the tickets remain the property of the organizer.
 Payments made by the visitor shall be deemed to have been made only at the time of receipt on the business account of the organizer.
 If payment is not successfully made for reasons for which the visitor is responsible, the organizer is entitled to cancel the order without replacement or to block the ticket.
 The assertion of claims for damages remains expressly reserved.

 § 3 Reduced tickets

-(1) Attending an event at a reduced price is only permitted if the reason for the reduction still exists at the time of the event and can be proven upon entry.
-The current proof of discount must be carried with you and must be shown to the security staff without being asked when entering the venue.
-If they are not carried, the organizer is entitled to refuse access to the venue and to block the reduced ticket.
+(1) Attendance at an event at a reduced price is only permitted if the reason for the reduction still exists at the time of the event and can be proven upon admission.
+The current discount certificate must be carried along and presented to the security staff without being asked when entering the venue.
+In the event of failure to present such proof, the organizer is entitled to deny access to the venue and to block the reduced-price ticket.

-(2) A reduced price applies to the following groups of people: schoolchildren, trainees, students and the severely disabled.
+(2) A reduced price applies to the following groups of persons: pupils, trainees, students and severely disabled persons.

-§ 4 right to visit; Postponement, interruption or cancellation of an event; Allocation of other places
+§ 4 Right of Attendance; Postponement, Cancellation or Cancellation of an Event; Allocation of Other Seats

-(1) With the conclusion of the contract and full payment of the price, the visitor acquires the right to visit the event.
-Proof that the visitor is a contractual partner of the organizer is provided by presenting the ticket and - upon request of the organizer - official ID.
-The organizer reserves the right to refuse ticket holders who have not acquired the right to attend the event, in particular by blocking the ticket.
-If the organizer allows the cardholder access, he is released from his obligation to perform towards the contractual partner even if the cardholder is not identical to the authorized contractual partner.
+(1) Upon conclusion of the contract and full payment of the price, the visitor acquires the right to attend the event.
+Proof that the visitor is a contractual partner of the organizer shall be provided by presenting the ticket and - at the request of the organizer - official identification.
+The organizer reserves the right to deny ticket holders who have not acquired the right to visit the event, in particular by blocking the ticket.
+If the organizer allows the ticket holder to enter the event, he shall be released from his obligation to perform towards the contracting party even if the ticket holder is not identical with the authorized contracting party.

-(2) If the event is postponed, whether temporally or locally, there is no entitlement to a reimbursement of the admission price.
-Purchased tickets remain valid.
-The latter also applies in the event of a match being abandoned, provided that it is repeated at a later date..
-If a running game is canceled and not repeated, there is no entitlement to a reimbursement of the entry price.
+(2) In the event of a postponement of the event, whether in terms of time or location, there shall be no entitlement to a refund of the ticket price.
+Purchased tickets shall retain their validity.
+The latter also applies in the event that a match is cancelled, provided that it is repeated at a later date.
+If a match in progress is cancelled and not repeated, there is no entitlement to a refund of the admission price.

-(3) If an event is canceled or the organizer is obliged not to occupy visitor spaces due to an instruction from the Basketball Bundesliga (BBL) or the BBL GmbH Gesellschaft der Basketball-Bundesliga or the police, the visitor concerned receives the contract price in return of the ticket refunded.
-In the case of season tickets, a proportional refund will be made.
-Handling and / or shipping fees, however, will not be reimbursed.
+(3) If an event is canceled or if the organizer is obligated, due to an instruction of the Basketball-Bundesliga (BBL) or the BBL GmbH Gesellschaft der Basketball-Bundesliga or the police, not to fill visitor seats, the affected visitor will receive a refund of the contract price against return of the ticket.
+In the case of season tickets, a pro rata refund will be made.
+Processing and/or shipping fees, on the other hand, will not be refunded.

-(4) The organizer reserves the right to assign the visitor a different seat for the respective event even after the conclusion of the contract, insofar as it is impossible for the organizer, for reasons for which he is not responsible, to make the seat shown on the ticket available and to replace it allocated space is comparable.
-Otherwise the organizer has to reimburse the contract price according to § 4 (3) of these ATGB.
+(4) The organizer reserves the right to assign the visitor another seat for the respective event even after conclusion of the contract, insofar as it is impossible for the organizer to provide the seat shown on the ticket for reasons for which he is not responsible and the alternatively assigned seat is comparable.
+Otherwise, the organizer shall reimburse the contract price in accordance with § 4 (3) of these ATGB.

-(1) The provisions of this ATGB apply to season tickets, unless otherwise stipulated in this 5th paragraph.
+(1) The provisions of these ATGB shall apply to season tickets, unless otherwise provided for in this § 5.

 (2) The purchase of season tickets is subject to the conclusion of a current season ticket contract.
 A season ticket contract is valid for one season (01.07. of a calendar year to 30.06. of the following year).
 Visitors who already have a season ticket for a season have a right of first refusal for the following season, which can be exercised until a date set and publicly communicated by the organizer.
 If the right of first refusal is not exercised or not exercised in due time, the right to receive a season ticket for the following season shall expire.
 The right to terminate the season ticket contract for good cause is reserved.

 (3) Season tickets are valid for all home games of the respective regular season of the Basketball Bundesliga (BBL).
-Further events, in particular playoff home games, are not covered by the season ticket unless these have been expressly booked and paid for.
+Additional events, in particular playoff home games, are not covered by the season ticket unless they have been expressly booked and paid for.
 For any playoff home games or home games in other national or international competitions, season ticket holders are granted a right of first refusal.
-If the number of home games in the respective regular season is reduced due to a license withdrawal of another team by the Basketball Bundesliga (BBL) before or during a season or due to a voluntary withdrawal of another team from the Basketball Bundesliga (BBL), a substitute service will be provided - at the discretion of the organizer - such as free attendance at a test game of the Hamburg Towers or the provision of a voucher in the amount of the pro rata season ticket price.
+If the number of home games in the respective regular season is reduced due to a license withdrawal of another team by the Basketball Bundesliga (BBL) before or during a season or due to a voluntary withdrawal of another team from the Basketball Bundesliga (BBL), a substitute payment shall be made - at the discretion of the organizer - such as free attendance at a test game of the Hamburg Towers or the provision of a voucher in the amount of the pro rata season ticket price.

-(4) Games not attended by the holder of a season ticket will not be reimbursed by the organizer.
+(4) Games that the holder of a season ticket does not attend will not be reimbursed by the organizer.

-(6) The organizer is entitled to assert a right of retention against the visitor in the event of a delay in the visitors payment obligations.
+(6) The organizer is entitled to assert a right of retention against the visitor in the event of default on the visitors payment obligations.
 This shall be effected by blocking the season ticket and shall be deemed to have been declared effective with blocking even without separate notification.

 (7) The organizer reserves the right to terminate the season ticket contract with immediate effect for good cause to persons who violate the prohibitions set forth in § 6 or § 8.

-(8) Passing on a season ticket to a third party is only possible under the conditions specified in §6.
+(8) The passing on of a season ticket to a third party is only possible under the conditions specified in §6.

-(9) If the requirements of § 8 are met, it is possible to purchase reduced-price season tickets.
+(9) If the requirements of §8 are met, the purchase of reduced-price season tickets is possible.
 The decisive factor is the respective status until the end of the season for which the season ticket is valid.
 The corresponding proof of reduction must be presented to the organizer annually before the season ticket is handed over.
 The regulations according to § 3 (1) sentences 2 and 3 apply accordingly.

 (1) An entitlement to visit an event exists only on the basis of the event contract which the visitor has concluded with the organizer or into which he has entered under the conditions of § 6 (2).

-(3) In order to avoid violence and criminal acts in connection with the attendance of the event, to enforce stadium bans, to prevent the resale of tickets at excessive prices and to separate supporters of the clashing teams, it is in the interest of the organizer to restrict the passing on of tickets.
-The visitor is therefore not permitted to:
+(4) In order to avoid violence and criminal acts in connection with the attendance of the event, to enforce stadium bans, to prevent the resale of tickets at excessive prices and to separate supporters of the clashing teams, it is in the interest of the organizer to restrict the passing on of tickets.
+The visitor is therefore not permitted to

-• offer tickets publicly via Internet auctions (e.g. eBay) or other Internet marketplaces, as well as on the radio, in the press or other media, or in any other way, if there is a possibility that this will result in a price that exceeds the organizers selling price;
+- offer tickets publicly via Internet auctions (e.g. eBay) or other Internet marketplaces, as well as on the radio, in the press or other media, or in any other way, insofar as there is a possibility that a price will be achieved that exceeds the sales price of the organizer;

-• pass on tickets, either for a fee or free of charge, to supporters of visiting teams or to persons who are banned from entering the stadium or venue on a national or venue-specific basis;
+- to pass on tickets, whether against payment or free of charge, to supporters of visiting teams or to persons who are subject to a national stadium or venue ban;

-• sell tickets, without the express prior written consent of the Club, commercially or to use them in the context of raffles, travel or hospitality offers or publicly for advertising or marketing purposes.
+- sell tickets commercially or for profit without the express prior written consent of the Club, or use them in connection with raffles, travel or hospitality offers, or publicly for advertising or marketing purposes.

-(4) Offering, selling or purchasing tickets in violation of the cases mentioned in § 6 (3) is prohibited.
-By concluding the contract for the event or by entering the same, the visitor assures not to violate or have violated this prohibition.
-Furthermore, by presenting the ticket at the entrance to the venue, the visitor warrants that he/she is entitled to attend the event and that he/she has not received the ticket as part of a transfer in the cases specified in § 6 (3).
+(5) The offering, sale or purchase of tickets in violation of the cases mentioned in § 6 (3) is prohibited.
+By concluding the event contract or by entering the same, the visitor assures not to violate or have violated this prohibition.
+Furthermore, by presenting the ticket at the entrance of the venue, the visitor assures that he/she is entitled to attend the event and that he/she has not received the ticket in the context of passing it on in the cases mentioned in § 6 (3).

-(5) In case of a violation of the prohibition according to § 6 (4) sentence 1 or a false assurance according to § 6 (4) sentences 2 and 3, the organizer is entitled to:
+(6) In the event of a violation of the prohibition pursuant to § 6 (4) sentence 1 or a false assurance pursuant to § 6 (4) sentences 2 and 3, the organizer shall be entitled to

-• to not deliver the tickets to the visitor or the third party;
+- not to deliver the tickets to the visitor or the third party and/or

-• to block the tickets and to refuse the visitor to attend the event without compensation
+- block the tickets and refuse to allow the visitor to attend the event without compensation and/or

 § 7 Limitation of liability and indemnification